-- 1. Research Methodology- Methods and Techniques: Kothari C.P.
-(2004), 2/e, New Age International, New Delhi - 2.
-Design and Analysis of Experiments: Angela Dean and Daniel Voss, Published by Springer- Verlag NewYork, In - 3.
-Theories of Engineering Experimentation, 1st ed.: H. SchenckJr.,, Mc-GrawHill. - 4.
-Simulation Modeling and Analysis, 2nd ed.: Law, A. M., and W. D. Kelton, 1991, McGrawHill - 5.
-Discrete event system simulation, 2nd ed.: Banks, J. J., S. Carson, and B. L. Nelson.
-1996, Upper saddle river, New Jersey : Prentice-Hall. - 6.
-Design and Analysis of Experiments, 5th ed.: Montgomery, Douglas C. (2007), (Wiley India) - 7.
-Applied Statistics & Probability for Engineers: Montgomery, Douglas C. & Hunger, George C. (2007), 3/e, (Wiley India)
+- 1. Design and Analysis of Experiments: Angela Dean and Deniel Voss, Springer-Verlag New York. - 2.
+Theories of Engineering Experimentation, 1st ed.: H. Schenck Jr., Mc-Graw Hill. - 3.
+Simulation Modeling and Analysis, 2nd ed.: Law, A. M, W. D. Kelton, 1991 McGraw Hill - 4.
+Applied Statistics & Probability for Engineers; Montgomery, Douglas C. & Runger, George C. (2007), 3/e (Wiley India)

-Course Code: INT556
+Course Code: INT556 Course: Supply Chain Management

-- 1. Student shall be able to understand the importance of Supply Chain Management (SCM).
-2. Student shall be able to understand the forecasting and role of distribution network in SCM 3.
-Student shall be able to understand inventory management in SCM 4.
+- 1. Student shall be able to understand the importance of Supply Chain Management (SCM). - 2.
+Student shall be able to understand the forecasting and role of distribution network in SCM - 3.
+Student shall be able to understand inventory management in SCM - 4.
 Student shall be able to understand the supplier selection in SCM

-The Objective, Importance of Supply Chain, Decision Phases in a Supply Chain, Drivers of Supply Chain Perforce, The Role of Distribution in the Supply Chain, Factors Influencing Distribution Network Design, Options for a Distribution Network, The Role of Network Design in the Supply Chaim, Framework and Factors Influencing Network Design Decision, Models for Facility Location and Capacity Allocation, Warehouse functions, warehousing planning and cost reduction, The Role of Forecasting in a Supply Cahin, Characteristics of Forecasts, Forecasting Methods, Lean supply chain management.
-The Role of Cycle Inventory in a Supply Chain, Economies of Scale of Exploit Fixed Costs; Quantity Discounts, Managing Multi echelon Cycle Inventory, The Role of Safety Inventory in a Supply Chain, The Role of Transportation in a Supply Chain, Modes of Transportation and their Performance Characteristics, Transportation Infrastructure, The Role of Sourcing in a Supply Cahin; In - House or Out source, Third and Fourth - Party Logistics Providers, Supplier Scoring and Assessment, Supplier Selection.
-Make versus buy.
+The Objective, Importance of Supply Chain, Decision Phases in a Supply Chain, Drivers of Supply Chain Perforce, The Role of Distribution in the Supply Chain, Factors Influencing Distribution Network Design, Options for a Distribution Network, The Role of Network Design in the Supply Chain, Framework and Factors Influencing Network Design Decision, Models for Facility Location and Capacity Allocation, Warehouse functions, Warehousing planning and cost reduction, The Role of Forecasting in a Supply Chain, Characteristics of Forecasts, Forecasting Methods, Lean supply chain management.

+The Role of Cycle Inventory in a Supply Chain, Economies of Scale of Exploit Fixed Costs; Quantity Discounts, Managing Multi Cchelon Cycle Inventory, The Role of Safety Inventory in a Supply Chain, The Role of Transportation in a Supply Chain, Modes of Transportation and their Performance Characteristics, Transportation Infrastructure, The Role of Sourcing in a Supply Chain; In - House or Out source, Third and Fourth - Party Logistics Providers, Supplier Scoring and Assessment, Supplier Selection.
+Make V/S buy.